-We have limited experience marketing $FloChec^{TM}$ and may not be able to generate anticipated sales.
+We have limited experience marketing FloChecTM and may not be able to generate anticipated sales.

-Because we launched FloChec $^{TM}$ in the first quarter of 2011, we have limited experience marketing our product.
-As of December 31, 2013, our U.S. sales force consisted of 5 exclusive sales representatives.
-In August 2012, we signed a coexclusive supply and distribution agreement with Bard Peripheral Vascular, Inc., a large medical device company, to distribute FloChec $^{TM}$ .
-Our operating results are directly dependent upon our sales and marketing efforts and to a lesser extent, the efforts of our co-exclusive contract distributor.
-While we expect our sales representatives and our co-exclusive contract distributor to develop long-lasting relationships with the physicians and healthcare providers they serve and provide services in accordance with our standards.
-However, we do not control our co-exclusive contract distributor, and it operates and oversees its own daily operations.
-There is a risk that our co-exclusive contract distributor will not always act consistent with our best interests.
-If our co-exclusive contract distributor fails to adequately promote and market FloChecTM, our revenues could decrease and we might not be able to achieve or maintain profitability and it could have a material adverse effect on our business and financial condition.
+Because we launched FloChecTM in the first quarter of 2011, we have limited experience marketing our product.
+As of September 30, 2013, our U.S. sales force consisted of 4 exclusive sales representatives and approximately 9 non-exclusive independent sales representatives.
+In August 2012, we signed a co-exclusive supply and distribution agreement with Bard Peripheral Vascular, Inc., a large medical device company, to distribute FloChecTM.
+Our operating results are directly dependent upon our sales and marketing efforts and to a lesser extent, the efforts of our contract distributor.
+While we expect our sales representatives and our contract distributor to develop long-lasting relationships with the physicians and healthcare providers they serve and provide services in accordance with the standards set forth in our agreements with them, the majority of our sales force are independent third parties that we do not control, and they operate and oversee their own daily operations.
+There is a risk that such third parties will not always act consistent with our best interests.
+If our sales representatives or our contract distributor fail to adequately promote and market FloChecTM, our revenues could significantly decrease and we will not be able to achieve or maintain profitability and it would have a material adverse effect on our business and financial condition.

-We face challenges and risk in managing and maintaining our distribution network and the parties who make up that
+We face challenges and risk in managing and maintaining our distribution network and the parties who make up that network.

 We face significant challenges and risks in managing our distribution network and retaining the parties who make up that network.
-If any of our direct sales representatives were to leave us, or if our distributor were to cease to do business with us, our sales could be adversely affected.
-Our co-exclusive distributor accounted for less than 20% of our revenue for the year ended December 31, 2012 and nine months ended September 30, 2013.
+If any of our direct sales representatives were to leave us, or if any of our independent sales representative or our distributor were to cease to do business with us, our sales could be adversely affected.
+Our co-exclusive distributor accounted for less than 20% of our revenue for the year ended December 31, 2012 and six months ended June 30, 2013, respectively.
 If our co-exclusive distributor were to cease to distribute our product, it would slow down our efforts to gain widespread market acceptance of FloChecTM.
-Although we have a good relationship with our co-exclusive distributor and have no reason to believe that our current contract will not be renewed when it expires at the end of 2014, or that our co-exclusive distributor will terminate our arrangement prior to expiration (which it is permitted to do upon 90 days' notice under our contract), we may need to seek out alternatives, such as increasing our direct sales force or contracting with external independent sales representatives or enter another distributor relationship.
-There is no guarantee that we would be successful in our efforts to find independent sales representatives or another large distributor, or that we would be able to negotiate contract terms favorable to us.
+Although we have a good relationship with our co-exclusive distributor and have no reason to believe that our current contract will not be renewed when it expires at the end of 2013, or that our co-exclusive distributor will terminate our arrangement prior to expiration (which it is permitted to do upon 90 days' notice under our contract), we may need to seek out alternatives, such as increasing our direct sales force or contracting with additional external independent sales representatives or enter another distributor relationship.
+There is no guarantee that we would be successful in our efforts to find new independent sales representatives or another large distributor, or that we would be able to negotiate contract terms favorable to us.
 Failure to hire or retain qualified direct sales representatives or independent distributors would prevent us from expanding our business and generating revenues, which would have a material adverse effect on our ability to achieve or maintain profitability.

-To adequately commercialize $FloChec^{TM}$ , we may need to increase our sales and marketing network, which will require us to hire, train, retain and supervise employees.
+To adequately commercialize $FloChec^{TM}$, we may need to increase our sales and marketing network, which will require us to hire, train, retain and supervise employees.